 Add the smoky vegetables to the cheese sauce.

 Pour the cheese sauce over the cooked pasta.
-Bake in the oven – or on the grill – until mixture begins to bubble.
+Bake the smoky vegetable mac and cheese in the oven – or on the grill – until mixture begins to bubble.
 Serve immediately.
 Or hide it in your secret Pepperidge Farm Milano cookies hiding spot and tell the fam there was an unfortunate incident in the oven, and that they can either grab the can of Easy-Off and get to work, or go pick up a pizza.
 And when you hear the car leave the driveway, dig in.

 Not that SoupAddict would ever do something like this herself.
 No, sir.
 She just made up this scenario out of thin air.
 Yessireee.
 Made it right up.